guidofraga/guide-project/README.md

 ## Features

+- **Modern App-like Interface**: Redesigned UI with dashboard homepage, bottom navbar, and improved visual styling.
 - **Progressive Level System**: Levels grouped into stages (e.g., Stage A, Stage B).
-- **Stage Mastery Progress**: Visual progress bars show mastery for each stage.
+- **Tabbed Exercise Categories**: Browse exercises by category (Addition, Subtraction) on a dedicated screen.
-- **Accordion UI**: Stages are presented in collapsible accordions for a clean interface.
+- **Accordion UI**: Stages within categories are presented in collapsible accordions.
 - **Star-based Achievement System**: Earn up to 4 stars (including a crown) based on speed and accuracy.
-- **Responsive Interface**: Works on mobile devices with a touch-friendly keypad interface.
+- **Responsive & Ergonomic Practice Screen**: Touch-friendly fixed keypad (1-2-3 layout) with integrated check button.
+- **Detailed Level Completion Screen**: Full-screen view showing accuracy, average time, and earned stars, with social sharing options.
 - **Performance Tracking**: Track your progress across sessions with persistent storage.
-- **Immediate Feedback**: Get instant feedback on your answers with visual and audio cues.
+- **Immediate Feedback**: Get instant feedback with visual cues, sound effects, and haptic feedback (on supported devices).
-- **Level Selection Grid**: Easily navigate between levels within each stage.
-- **Offline Support**: Fully functional as a PWA for offline learning.
+- **Offline Support & Auto-Updates**: Fully functional as a PWA with improved caching and automatic updates.
-- **UI Animations**: Smooth animations for accordion open/close and hover effects.
+- **Gamification Elements**: Includes daily streak counter and placeholder for daily challenges.

 ## How to Use

 1. Open the application by accessing `index.html` in your browser or by deploying it to a static host (like GitHub Pages).
+2.  **Homepage**: View your progress summary, streak, and access different sections.
-2. On the home screen, click "Continuar Jornada" to start the recommended level.
+    *   Click "Continuar" on the Quick Resume card to start the next recommended level.
+    *   Tap category cards (e.g., "Adição") to browse specific exercises.
+    *   Use the bottom navbar to navigate between Home, Exercises, Stats (coming soon), and Settings (coming soon).
-3. Alternatively, expand a stage accordion to view its levels.
+3.  **Exercises Screen**: Select a category tab (e.g., "Adição").
+Expand a stage accordion to view its levels.
+Click "Praticar" on a level card.
-4. Select a specific level from the grid by clicking "Praticar".
-5. Practice by entering answers to the addition problems.
-6. Complete the session to see your score and earn stars.
+4.  **Practice Screen**: Enter answers to the addition problems using the fixed keypad at the bottom.
+Click the integrated "Verificar" button.
+5.  **Level Complete Screen**: Review your accuracy, average time, and earned stars.
+Choose to continue to the next level or return home.
-7. Progress through all levels to master addition fundamentals.
+6. Progress through all levels to master addition fundamentals.

 ## Development Information